camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

       - String ones: min and max length
       - Integer ones: format (int32, int64), range, etc.

-In this part, the error response structure must also be defined following the guidelines in [3.
+In this part, the error response structure MUST also be defined following the guidelines in [3.
 Error Responses](#3-error-responses).

 #### 2.2.1.
 Usage of Discriminator